 Run through the jungle.

 “Run Through the Jungle” is a 1970 song by Creedence Clearwater Revival.
 Songwriter John Fogerty has said it is about the proliferation of guns in the U.S.

 See you later, alligator.

-In the early 20th century, an “alligator” was a groupie, wannabe, or hanger on who tried to be “in” with jazz bands and other music groups.
-The phrase “See you later, alligator,” came from that.
+In 19th-century Cockney rhyming slang, “See you alligator” meant “See you later.”
 In 1956, the phrase (along with the response “After a while, crocodile”) entered the mainstream when Bill Haley and His Comets released a song under that title.
 The song had been written and released by Cajun musician Bobby Charles the year before to little notice.

 Honey, you haven’t lived until you’ve been up to the chain of lakes up by Lake Mille Lacs and nailed one of the big jacks, you know.
 You’re going to love fishing up here, you know.
 We’re gonna get a wallhanger, I’m positive of it.
 I’m sure.
 Did you bring the Uncle Josh’s Pork Rinds?
 Or some poppers maybe to get some croppies.
 Then we’ll head into Rhinelander and maybe get some pizza and beer.
 I’ll take you dancing.

 Lake Mille Lacs is a lake north of Minneapolis.
 “Jack” is a colloquial name for several different kinds of fish, including certain mackerel, pike, and salmon.
-Uncle Josh is a bait store established in 1922 Wisconsin.
+Uncle Josh is a bait and lure company founded in 1922 Wisconsin.
 Despite what you may think, the pork rinds aren’t for the fishermen; they’re bait for larger fish.
 “Popper” is a kind of fishing lure.
 “Croppies” (or “crappies”) is a kind of freshwater fish, also known as papermouths or speckled bass.
 Rhinelander is a city in northeast Wisconsin, pop. circa 8,000.
 It was originally called Pelican Rapids.